 “I wanted 2017 to be a year of discomfort.

 It means more trips with the kids in tow, even if it would be easier to stay home.

 It means less about me and more about others.

 It means more rigorous workouts and waking up earlier.

 It means more patience, more presence, and new habits.

 It means more projects that challenge me.

 It means getting myself off the couch, out from behind the screen, and away from excuses.

 Some of the discomfort will be forced.
 We have some big family changes coming this year and the new + different will inevitably mean a bit of discomfort.
 But a lot of it will come only by choosing it, from making time for things that are not what I’ve been choosing for the last few years.”

-I’ve listed some of my favorites but take a while to think about what your goals are, who you really want to work on becoming in 2019.
+I’ve listed some of my favorites but take a while to think about what your goals are, who you really want to work on becoming in 2020.
 What are characteristics of that person?
-What do your goals have in common?
+What do your goals for different aspects of your life have in common?